GianlucaCandiotti/socket.io-chat/README.md

-# Node Environment

-This repository contains the main structure to run a NodeJS environment provisioned with Vagrant and Puppet.
+# Socket.io - Chat

+This repository will be used to implement a chat system using Socket.io.

 ## Setting up the environment

-Your file structure should end up looking like this one:

-- vagrant-env
-	- .vagrant
-	- puppet
-	- Vagrantfile
-- app
-	- **Your project files go here**

 In order to set up the environment: